palmy-investing/palmy-equity-research/README.md

 06/10

-- Introduced a the ParserIDX which unlocks the real potential of million of companies, governmental bodies, and persons.
+- Introduced "ParserIDX" which unlocks the real potential of million of companies, governmental bodies, and persons.
 - Adjsuted ENTS to classify by forms - if given (use case from ParserIDX)